Starting Over Moving Tips: What Furniture to Leave, Take, & Why to Start Fresh

 Ladies,

 This past summer found me breaking camp here in the Southeast US for the long journey of moving back to the West Coast of the US.
 Even after 20 years of moving constantly, I still enjoy looking up other people’s moving and packing tips.
 But most tips are about how to pack not how to reason through what to keep and the cost of moving things vs repurchasing.
-When it comes to furniture specifically, it is important to think through what to keep, what to leave and why to start fresh.
+You can read about How to Furnish an Entire House for Less than $5,000 here.

 For everything there is a season, and a time for every matter under heaven